 Again my Dear Mrs. Barrett, I was not sick at all, only in this way.
 I had a man working for me and while I laid out all the work for him and showed him how to erect it, when I returned after one (1) day and a half, I found that he had all the work spoiled and I remained up three (3) consecutive days which losing so much sleep until 2 o'clock in the morning for several days made me act queerly and sleepy even in cars and traveled too much too far on account of losing so much sleep.
 I again wish you and your husband, and your babies good luck happiness from Your Father M.M.
 Flanagan

 I am no longer living at 3931 St. Ferdinand.
 If you want to write again, address as per card & letterhead.

 This was his last letter to her and she carefully saved it.
 In fact, he only lived a few blocks away.
 It makes me think they didn't see each other often -- perhaps a strain in their relationship or just busy.
 He evidently didn't show up somewhere he was expected and she inquired whether he was sick.
 If he gave up his apartment to live in his shop, perhaps things weren't going well for him.

 And things did go downhill from there.
-In May, his son Modie was shot down.
-In September, Nellie died, with a Coroner's Inquest following.
+A month later, In May, his son Modie was shot down.
+In September, Loretta died of pneumonia.
 The 1920 census reports that as of February 6 Moses was residing in St. Vincent's Institution for the mentally ill, where he died (at age 51) on May 6 of "general paralysis of the insane," an infectious central nervous system syndrome.